Bulverde – A Colorful Past and a Bright Future

 The region’s first residents were Paleo-Indians who arrived in approximately 950 A.D.
 In the 1740s, Comanche Indians migrated into Texas after taking control of the region from the Lipan Apaches and the Tonkawas a few decades earlier.

-As people headed west, a wave of German immigrants came to the Bulverde Spring Branch area.
-They comprised the majority of the population for several decades, and their cultural influence on the region made an indelible mark.
+Early immigrant settlements appeared following the annexation of Texas into the United States in 1845, initiating land grabs in the Bulverde Spring Branch area.
+In fact, in 1850 the village was named Pieper Settlement, after Anton Pieper, an immigrant from Hanover, Germany.
+Germans comprised the majority of the population for several decades, and their cultural influence on the region made an indelible mark.

 Changes to the community began when a new post office was constructed in 1880 bearing the name of an early landowner, Luciano Bulverdo.
 The name Pieper Settlement quickly faded into the past.

 In the period between 1996 and 1999, five separate municipalities were incorporated and combined to stop the northern growth of San Antonio.
 Together they formed the City of Bulverde.

 Yet, Bulverde officials are staying true to the community’s roots.
 The City’s Comprehensive Plan, a long-range guide for the future growth of the City and surrounding area, provides direction for strategic development.

 Strong in its diverse culture, Bulverde continues to be a unique community known as the Front Porch of the Hill Country.

 The story of Spring Branch echoes the chronicles of brave Native Americans and immigrants from Europe.
 Staying true to its colorful history, Spring Branch maintains a distinct culture.